-Brown rice – a rich source of B Complex vitamins (beneficial for nervous system) Short grain variety helps to clear toxic waste from the colon, while Basmati helps to clear out internal mucous.
+/Brown rice/ is a rich source of B Complex vitamins (beneficial for the nervous system).
+Short grain variety helps to clear toxic waste from the colon, while Basmati helps to clear out internal mucous.

-Buckwheat – excellent source of protein and the bioflavonoid rutin, which strengthens blood capillaries (prevention and treatment of varicose veins).
+/Buckwheat/ is an excellent source of protein and the bioflavonoid rutin, which strengthens blood capillaries.

-Kamut – an ancient grain closely related to wheat but not allergenic.
-Kamut is a high source of protein and minerals magnesium and zinc.
+/Kamut/ is an ancient grain closely related to wheat but not allergenic.

-Oats – a rich source of protein, polyunsaturated fats, B Complex vitamins, and minerals such as calcium, magnesium and potassium.
-Soluble fibre in oats helps constipation and lower plasma cholesterol levels.
+/Oats/ is a rich source of protein, polyunsaturated fats, B Complex vitamins, and minerals such as calcium, magnesium and potassium.
+The soluble fibre in oats helps constipation and lower plasma cholesterol levels.

 Spelt – this ancient grain has highly soluble gluten and does not appear to cause allergic reactions like wheat.
 Particularly beneficial for poor digestion, constipation and colitis.